timjbaer/academic-kickstart/content/home/publications.md

 # This file represents a page section.
 headless: true

+active: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Publications'
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: talk
+  page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria